 Driving Revenue & Customer Satisfaction in the Electric Vehicle Market

-In July 2020, Tesla overtook Toyota as the world’s most valuable car manufacturer.
-Even though Toyota produces 20 times more vehicles, this summer Tesla’s market capitalization was $207 billion compared to just over $200 billion for Toyota.
-Since then, Tesla’s market cap has rocketed past $600 billion, and the company is set to join the S&P 500 later this month.
+In July 2020, Tesla overtook Toyota as the world’s most valuable car manufacturer, a trend that has continued to 2023 in part from revenues generated from selling regulatory credits and other energy products.
+Even though Toyota produces 20 times more vehicles, Tesla’s 2020 market capitalization was $207 billion compared to just over $200 billion for Toyota.
+This consistent and escalating market value demonstrates not only industry growth, but consumer interest.

 Industry Growth & Infrastructure

 Given the potential size of the electric vehicle market, it’s no surprise that traditional automakers are planning big investments to catch Tesla and the other EV upstarts.
-The Smart Electric Power Alliance (SEPA) forecasts that nearly 10 million EV charging ports will be needed by 2030 to accommodate all the electric vehicles on the road, so utilities need to proactively prepare for the increased loads.
+The Smart Electric Power Alliance (SEPA) forecasts that nearly 10 million EV charging ports will be needed by 2030 to accommodate all the electric vehicles on the road, a number that has ballooned in the interim years to 28 million ports.

 The Future of Electric Vehicle Charging

+A 2019 SEPA report highlighting EV charging programs demonstrated that work on maximizing the value of electric vehicles is essential to modernizing the grid.
 The GMP pilot highlighted by SEPA was designed to optimize the grid and to create value through electric vehicle charger controls.
-From the start, GMP and Virtual Peaker faced two significant challenges: how to manage and simplify often complex time-of-use (TOU) rates, and how to demonstrate the individual—and system-wide—benefits of off-peak EV charging.
-We knew we had a winning program when participating customers, given the choice to pay more to avoid the personal disruption of not charging their EVs during peak hours, opted out at the incredibly low rate of only 1.1%.
+From the start, GMP and Virtual Peaker faced two significant challenges: how to manage and simplify often complex time-of-use (TOU) rates, and how to demonstrate the individual—and system-wide—benefits of off-peak EV charging, a feat achieved through machine learning.
+One successful measure of the GMP pilot: when participating customers were given the choice to pay more to avoid the personal disruption of not charging their EVs during peak hours, they only opted out at the incredibly low rate of only 1.1%!